akkornel/mpi4py/README.md

-**NOTE**: When running OpenMPI for the first time, you may get a warning which says "A high-performance Open MPI point-to-point messaging module was unable to find any relevant network interfaces'.
+**NOTE**: When running OpenMPI for the first time, you may get a warning which says "A high-performance Open MPI point-to-point messaging module was unable to find any relevant network interfaces".
 That is OpenMPI complaining that it is not able to find anything other than a basic Ethernet interface.

 To suppress the warning about no high-performance network interfaces, edit the